nolan-h-hamilton/Consenrich/docs/source/examples.rst

 Broad, Heterochromatic and/or Repressive targets
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-* When targeting large domain-level features, consider increasing `countingParams.stepSize` and/or `detrendParams.detrendWindowLengthBP` from their defaults (25 bp, 10000 bp respectively) to prioritize larger-scale trends.
+* When targeting broad, domain-level features, consider increasing `countingParams.stepSize` and/or `detrendParams.detrendWindowLengthBP` from their defaults to prioritize larger-scale trends.

   * For instance, for polycomb-repressed domains (H3K27me3) and constitutive heterochromatin (H3K9me3), something like:

     - ``countingParams.stepSize: 100``
     - ``detrendParams.detrendWindowLengthBP: 50_000``

-  to prevent large domains of interest from being detrended.

-* When targeting signals associated with *heterochromatin/repression*, consider setting ``observationParams.useALV: true`` in the YAML configuration file to avoid conflating signal with noise.
+* The generic ``genomeParams.sparseBedFile`` for humans, mice, etc. that are packaged with Consenrich are optimized for measuring noise levels in active/open chromatin assays (e.g., ATAC-seq, DNase-seq, ChIP-seq for narrow marks)

+  * For heterochromatic/repressive marks, setting ``observationParams.useALV: true`` is recommended.
+This triggers an annotation-free 'average local variance' procedure with autocorrelation-based shrinkage for genome-wide, sample-specific noise level estimation.
+  * Alternatively, users can provide custom sparse regions via ``genomeParams.sparseBedFile`` that are more appropriate for their assay of interest.
+For example, a complement of regions from the `Human Heterochromatin Database <https://pubmed.ncbi.nlm.nih.gov/37897357/>`_ or Roadmap.

 .. _calibration:

 Preprocessing and Calibration of Uncertainty Metrics
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 To obtain residuals that are approximately homoskedastic, symmetric, and uncorrelated---and therefore better-suited to downstream analyses that require calibrated uncertainty quantification---it is often helpful to transform input count-based data.

 If no such transformation is applied, the Consenrich's uncertainty estimates may still be interpreted *relatively* (e.g. comparing between genomic regions), but absolute statistical interpretations, e.g., coverage of prediction intervals, may be less reliable.

 Several simple transformations are built into Consenrich for convenience, e.g.,